transparencyint/CGIP/documentation/hosting-deployment.md

 	RewriteRule (.*) http://127.0.0.1:PORTNUMBER/$1 [P]

 This will map all requests to be served by our NodeJS app which is running on `PORTNUMBER`.

+The app should be accessible via `http://USERNAME.SERVERNAME.uberspace.de` now.

+#### Git deployment

+If we wanted to update the app to the latest version now we'd have to connect to the server via SSH and get the latest code with git.
+But there is also an automated way:

+Connect via SSH to you server, create a folder and name it `cgip.git`.
+Navigate to that folder and create a new bare git repository with `git init --bare`.
+Bare repositories don't contain the working tree of a repository and are therefore very lightweight.
+We will use this repo only for git hooks (<http://git-scm.com/book/en/Customizing-Git-Git-Hooks>).

+Now go to the `hooks` folder and create file called `post-receive` and fill it with the following script: (`nano post-receive`)

+	#!/bin/sh

+	# set the needed env variables
+	unset $(git rev-parse --local-env-vars)
+	export USER=username
+	export HOME=/home/username
+	. $HOME/.bash_profile

+	# go to the remote repo of the server
+	# and pull the latest changes
+	cd ~/CGIP
+	git checkout master
+	git pull

+	# build the server
+	./node_modules/brunch/bin/brunch build

+	# minify the js-files
+	./node_modules/uglify-js/bin/uglifyjs --overwrite public/javascripts/app.js
+	./node_modules/uglify-js/bin/uglifyjs --overwrite public/javascripts/vendor.js

+	export NODE_ENV=production

+	# restart the service
+	svc -du ~/service/cgip

+	# echo something nice ;)
+	echo Successfully deployed the newest master!

+It should be pretty self-explanatory with the given comments, you just need to change the paths and usernames according to your setup.
+After you have created the file, make sure that it is executable.

+This script will be executed everytime there is something new pushed to this repository.

+Now let's do the magic push-deploy.
+Navigate to your local repository and create a new remote that points to the bare repo we just created: `git remote add deploy ssh://username@server.url/home/username/cgip.git`.
+Now there's a remote called `deploy`.
+When we now push the master to this repository git should execute the `post-receive` script on the Uberspace.

+Let's try it: `git push deploy master`

+If it doesn't show error messages it should have worked.
+If it is not working, check the log files which are in the service repository.

+Push rights to the bare repo are handled via SSH and therefore all the people that should be allowed to deploy have to add their public keys to the server.